Unbiased Review of Luxury Vinyl Brands: everything you need to know

 So let’s start talking about the brands.
 I’ll cover what the brand is known for as far as points #1-3 above (quality of construction and looks), and I’ve also researched (emailed, called, etc) companies to determine who is not using phthalates.
 Let’s dive in (brands are in alphabetical order):

 Captains warning before starting!
 A few notes on brands: 1.
 There is no guarantee with brands.
 They can stand for something but that doesn’t mean they have a contract to hold up to it (although they usually do) 2.
 Many times there are smaller lines or brands within a big brand.
 I try to cover some of these in this article (but they will be listed by big brands).
+3. When I make statements like a brands policies on VOCs, these are not guaranteed to be accurate or up to date.
+At the time of writing, this was the best information I could find out but is always subject to change.

 Armstrong is a major flooring manufacturer and is not ignoring luxury vinyl.
 They have tons of luxury vinyl options to choose from.
 They have a few different brand lines with varying levels of quality within each.
 They have two brand lines: Luxe and Vivero.